Case Study: Advanced Analysis of Experimental Data (MaxDiff)

 Often when conducting an advanced analysis it is useful to extract certain things from the model, such as predictions, goodness-of-fit plots, and the like.
 The basic workflow for doing this in Displayr is to select the model output of interest, and then choose specific things to extract from menus.

-Click on the output from the model and select (from the Ribbon) Insert > More (Analysis) > Marketing > MaxDiff.
-Note that there are various sub-menus, which will allow us to extract diagnostics and other things.
-Click on Save Variable(s) > Compute Preference Shares.
+Click on the output from the model and in the Object Inspector, select the diagnostics or other things to extract under Inputs > DIAGNOSTICS or Inputs > SAVE VARIABLE(S).
+Note that there are various things to extract in both menus.
+Click on Inputs > SAVE VARIABLE(S) > Save Preference Shares.

 Once the calculation is complete, a new variable set will appear at the top of the Data Tree (that is, under Data Sets in the bottom left): Preference shares from max.diff.